wkumari/draft-wkumari-dnsop-extended-error/README.md

       hold additional textual information.
 Note: EXTRA-TEXT may be zero octets in length, indicating there is no EXTRA-TEXT included.
-      Care should be taken not to leak private information that an observer would not otherwise have access to, such as account numbers.
+      Care should be taken not to leak private information that an